thedatanerdz/DAP-42/README.md

 The effectiveness of the vaccine was judged based on if the people who were fully and partially vaccinated had a significantly lower chance of contracting the Covid virus.
 A bar graph was created with a synchronized dual axis of the countries vs the share of people fully or partially vaccinated over the population.

-Results
+Results --
 Vaccines are effective in combating Covi virus
 The higher the GDP, the more likely the citizens are vaccinated

-Conclusion
+Conclusion --
-Best plan of action for citizens
+Best plan of action for citizens:
-Become fully vaccinated
+-> Become fully vaccinated

-Best plan of action for governments, health care sector and health care professionals Enable citizens to have access to vaccines
+Best plan of action for governments, health care sector and health care professionals:
+-> Enable citizens to have access to vaccines
-Invest money into vaccine research and development
+-> Invest money into vaccine research and development